abelhouchat/da_codex_scraper/README.md

 want, you can then run `split_codices.py` to split each codex entry into its own HTML file.

 These scripts aren't perfect.
-When I ran them, I could not get all the Items codex entries for Dragon Age II in the normal way, so I had to download the HTML file for that page and rerun the scraper on the downloaded file.
-Running `split_codices.py` also deletes the Grey Warden Letters codex entry from Dragon Age II, likely because it uses `<h2>` tags where all other Dragon Age II codex entries use `<h3>` tags.
+Running `split_codices.py` deletes the Grey Warden Letters codex entry from Dragon Age II, likely because it uses `<h2>` tags where all other Dragon Age II codex entries use `<h3>` tags.